+Can I use the Kry app even if I have protected identity?

     Is it secure?

-All information at KRY is heavily encrypted.
-Your identity is verified using BankID and your doctor's identity is verified using the SITHS-card.
+    All information at Kry is heavily encrypted.
+Your identity is verified using BankID and your nurse, psychologist and/or doctor's identity is verified using the SITHS-card.

     How is my information stored?

     All information concerning appointments and medical records is subject to strict confidentiality in accordance with national legal frameworks.
-Video meetings are not recorded and therefore not documented in any way aside from your updated medical chart as in an ordinary visit to a doctor.
+Video meetings are not recorded and therefore not documented in any way aside from your updated medical chart as in an ordinary visit to a doctor/psychologist/nurse.

     Who is able to see my symptom description?